georgie123/JoomlaDataMigration/README.md

 <h1 align="center">Joomla Data Migration</h1>

-This is a Python process to transfert Joomla core data from a website to another.
+Here a Python process to transfert Joomla core data from a website to another website under development.

 ## Core Data
-When I say <b><i>Joomla core data</i></b>, I mean the users (with their access rights, messages, privacy contents ...) and the articles (with their rights, categories, tags ...).
+When I say <b><i>Joomla core data</i></b>, I mean the users (with their access rights, messages, privacy contents ...), the articles (with their rights, categories, tags ...) and your own tables existing <i>beside</i> Joomla (if you created some content with Fabrik for example, a Kunena forum, other things from scratch ...).
-<br>Some other tables are related to this core data and will be managed during the migration.
+<br>Some other Joomla tables, specific lines or specific values are related to this core data and will be managed during the migration.

 ## Why
 From my experience, it is very usefull for try a new template, a new extension, prepare the new version of your Joomla website, configure some specific backups, clean up a website ...